 In December 2011, the FASB issued amended guidance which will enhance disclosures required under U.S. GAAP by requiring improved information about financial instruments and derivative instruments that are either (1) offset or (2) subject to an enforceable master netting arrangement or similar agreement, irrespective of whether they are offset.
 This information will enable users of an entity's financial statements to evaluate the effect or potential effect of netting arrangements on an entity's financial position, including the effect or potential effect of rights of setoff associated with certain financial instruments and derivative instruments.
 An entity is required to apply the amendments for annual reporting periods beginning on or after January 1, 2013, and interim periods within those annual periods.
 An entity should provide the disclosures required by those amendments retrospectively for all comparative periods presented.
-The Partnership and Investment Partnership are in the process of evaluating the impact that this guidance will have on its financial statements.
+As the amendments are limited to disclosure only, the adoption of this guidance is not expected to have a material impact on the financial statements.